The concept of an alkaline diet has been around for many years.

 Before we give up on the alkaline diet, let’s do a quick recap, because many people have real misconceptions about it.

 Our body needs reserves of both acids and alkalis.
 Acids come in the form of the vast majority of foods and are almost completely burned up during metabolism to give us energy.
-Alkalis are in some foods in very minute amounts, as inorganic minerals calcium, potassium, magnesium and sodium (some others to a lesser degree).
+Alkalis are in some foods in very minute amounts, as the inorganic minerals calcium, potassium, magnesium, and sodium (some others to a lesser degree).

 Here is where people get confused.
 We are not trying to eat more alkaline foods than acid foods (foods containing, on balance, more of one than the other).

 - Reduce our intake of acid-producing foods – simply because most of us don’t need so much and because what we don’t metabolize turns into metabolic acid and is stored in the body.

 - Increase the intake of foods that, after metabolism, leave us with more alkaline minerals to support our alkaline buffer in our blood and to repair and regenerate our skeleton.